Getting pregnant during ovulation

 - Have sex every second or third day from day seven right through until day 20 of your cycle.

 - Regular sex helps to boost the chances of conceiving.
-But it’s not essential; many women have conceived as a result of sporadic, one off or unremarkable sex.
+But remember may women have conceived as a result of sporadic or one-time sex.

 - Don’t forget that sperm can survive for up to five days after they’ve left the man’s body.
 They can just lie in wait until the egg is released and is ready to be fertilised.
 So effectively, you don’t need to wait until you’ve ovulated to conceive.